 The following capabilities are proposed:

-- The AF requests TSC QoS and provides traffic pattern as assistance parameters via External Parameter Provisioning, supplying the NEF. with requirements for one or more of a 5GS delay, Guaranteed Flow Bit Rate, Flow Direction, Burst Arrival Time at UE (uplink) or UPF (downlink), Burst Size, Burst Periodicity, e2e delay, and a Timing Domain.
+- The AF requests TSC QoS and provides traffic pattern as assistance parameters via External Parameter Provisioning, supplying the NEF with requirements for one or more of a 5GS delay, Guaranteed Flow Bit Rate, Flow Direction, Burst Arrival Time at UE (uplink) or UPF (downlink), Burst Size, Burst Periodicity, e2e delay, and a Timing Domain.
 The AF also provides a Traffic Description, Target UE Identification, AF Identification, and a QoS Reference.
 Note GPSI may be applied to identify the individual UE in a manner similar to that used for AF influence on Traffic Routing (see TS 23.501 [2], clause 5.6.7).
+The NEF authorizes the AF request and forwards the request to the PCF.
 Then: